 Some paintings start with light: an image of the Moon or Sun, or the Sky on a particular time of day–a distant memory sewn into the heart of the painting.
 But when light encounters resistance, it casts a shadow.
 This shadow stretches the light until it extinguishes, just as the evening sky smolders in its final moments.
 Bands of light eat one another until the stars show their faces.
 It is in these dark, infinite facets that we find countless moments of uncertainty, longing, and anxiety; a miraculous spectrum containing glistening bits of this and that.

-Which brings us back to the assembly of many parts: making a painting that starts off in a familiar place of memory then letting it slowly spin out of control and orchestrate its own character.
-Making a painting in this way is similar to making a soup; the kind of soup that uses the odds and ends of your pantry to arrive at a place that is both spectacular, strange, and hopefully edible.
+That brings us back to the assembly of many parts; making a painting that starts off in a familiar place of memory and letting it slowly spin out of control and orchestrate its own character.
+Making a painting in this way is similar to making a soup – the kind of soup that uses the odds and ends of your pantry to arrive at a place that is both spectacular, strange, and hopefully edible.
 You start off with what you know, the foundations of your broth, and as you begin to gain confidence, the moves become riskier and you find yourself adding an unnecessary amount of fish sauce or unexplainable dashes of nutmeg.
-And to anyone who has made Tom Kha Gai or Chicken Tortilla Soup: that moment when you look down into the pot, into the incandescent blips of fat and oil rising to the top of a talkative amber liquid, surely you can draw your own comparisons to our milky way or other vast expanses of the sky above.
+As the soup nears its completion, the flame turned down to a low simmer, you look down into the pot and witness a miraculous assembly of oil and fat– incandescent blips of light dancing on an amber surface.